Ingredients: Unsalted Dry Roasted Sunflower Seed Kernels

 Cookies & Baked Goods

-If properly stored, our Products will stay fresh so that you can enjoy them for an average 6-8 months.
-We strongly recommend storing in an airtight (dark colored/opaque) container in a cool, dark environment like a pantry or kitchen cabinet, away from direct exposure to sunlight or excessive heat like an oven.
-The amount of times you open the container and let in the harmful effects of oxygen will only increase the likelihood of rancidity; thus we encourage you do not empty more than 1 pound of product at a time, and to enjoy at least 1-3 ounces per day for optimal health benefits.
+We strongly recommend storing in an airtight container in a cool, dark environment like a pantry or kitchen cabinet, away from direct exposure to sunlight or excessive heat like an oven.
+The amount of times you open the container and let in the harmful effects of oxygen will only increase the likelihood of rancidity; thus we encourage you to not empty more than 1 pound of product at a time.
+Gerbs can be frozen too, but we do not recommend it, because the cell structures will change as the product thaws out!